 Colonization impacted greatly on Indigenous systems of gender, gender identity, and sexuality.
 Though many Indigenous people and communities resisted settler labels and power structures, many others have been impacted and influenced to this day.
-Sarah Hunt unpacks this in An Introduction to the Health of Two-Spirit People: Historical, contemporary and emergent issues, and says, through the Indian Act, residential schools, Christian teachings and other assimilative policies and processes, Aboriginal people were forced to follow a heteropatriarchal model of marriage in order to gain rights and status.
-The implementation of gendered power relations among Aboriginal men and women were at the core of these efforts.
-Residential schools racialized native children as "Indians" while enforcing strict divisions between girls and boys through European dress and hairstyles, as well as physically separating them in different dorms.
-Additionally, the loss of Aboriginal languages has resulted in much of the knowledge about Two-Spirit roles being lost or marginalized in some communities, depending on the extent to which traditional knowledge has been retained.
+Sarah Hunt unpacks this in An Introduction to the Health of Two-Spirit People: Historical, contemporary and emergent issues, and says,

 Colonial processes, which continue today, imposed new social norms and legal rights which altered Aboriginal gender roles and understandings of sexuality.
 Aboriginal communities are still impacted by the imposition of colonial gender and sexual norms, as well as discrimination against gender-fluidity and homosexuality.
-Rather than being respected, many Two-Spirit people face targeted violence in their communities.42
+Rather than being respected, many Two-Spirit people face targeted violence in their communities.
+42